Atamate Building Intelligence - Blog | health

 The winter vomiting bug is caused by the norovirus which spreads rapidly through aerosols and surfaces, survives for days or weeks between human hosts and is resistant to ammonia and alcohol-based cleaning products.
 We suggest that ultraviolet could be used to control its spread, especially public toilets and...Read More

 Modernist architecture in the early 20th century adopted the Licht und Luft principle, maximising light and ventilation to combat tuberculosis.
-Amid another airborne disease pandemic, the same principles apply: the ultraviolet component of sunlight kills viruses and good ventilation is an established approach to...Read More
+Amid another airborne disease pandemic, the same principles apply: the ultraviolet component of sunlight kills viruses and good ventilation is an established approach to limit...Read More

 The modern urban environment is ideal for the transmission of respiratory viruses, which is why the common cold spreads so fast.
 COVID-19 spreads using the same mechanisms but is far more serious because it can cause pneumonia and long-term illnesses.
 Developing ways to limit the spread of viruses in the built...Read More

 The urban environment facilitates respiratory virus transmission.
 COVID-19 is now the major threat but the common cold has long had a serious impact on wellbeing, personal income and the economy.
 The factors by which urban living aids virus transmission are known but little attempt has been made to address them.Read More